 We believe human beings are responsible for solving human problems.
 We take responsibility for our own behavior and the state of the world.

-We invite you to learn more about Kahal B'raira and Humanistic Judaism.
+We are Boston's Congregation for Humanistic Judaism since 1975.
+We invite you to learn more about Kahal B'raira and Humanistic Judaism at anytime of the year.
 Our community is warm and welcoming.
-Our Sunday school is a great place for children to learn.
-There are engaging activities for all ages.
-Find all the information you need to learn more about Kahal B'raira or to plan a visit.
+Our Sunday school is a great place for children to learn and there are engaging activities for all ages.
+Find all the information you need to learn more or to plan a visit.

 Humanistic Judaism offers me a wonderful way to celebrate my Judaism while maintaining my integrity of beliefs.